CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/JavkWick/JavkWick.md

 Wickers are strong, fast, intelligent, predisposed to extreme violence, and malleable.
 All Wicker are born with innate magic potential.
 Wicker's take up various specialties (classes).
 While many take up the path of the Rogue, it’s not uncommon to see Wizards, Rangers, and others in their ranks.
 Early on all clones are implanted with a shard of darkness that will grow and eventually kill them.
 This acts as an expiration date on all Wicker Men to ensure none get ideas of leaving.

 Javk's first memory was being pulled out of the sealed vessel which he was grown in.
 Javk was the last of the "original" clones, and was the first to be created with no innate magic.
 In an odd way this was beneficial for Javk, as it meant his shard grew much slower.
 Javk made up for his lack of magic in shear violence, ingenuity, body count, and bloodlust in combat.
 Javk would routinely take the most dangerous contracts, looking to earn respect.
 This all change on a botched job were Javk was blown up, mangled, and left to drown in a river.
 Javk was rescued by Old Ben, a simple human carpenter, tinkerer, and magician.
 He nursed Javk back to health, though Javk had lost the uses of his left arm and right eye.
 Ben would travel from town to town performing street magic, fixing peoples wagons, and clocks.
 Javk initially stuck around to repay his debt, though Ben assured him he owned him nothing.
 But Javk grew to respect Old Ben.
 Javk for the first time in his life felt guilt for his sins.
-Guilt ridden with his sins, Javk snuck away from their camp one night, and planned to pierce his heart with his rapier.
+Guilt ridden with his sins, Javk snuck away from their camp one night, and planned to pierce his heart with his sword.
 In his darkest moment Javk stayed his hand.
 Right there he decided to devote his life to the Good in the world.
 He spent the next year with Old Ben before he passed.
 Javk buried his friend, and set out into the world ready to make a difference.